Ophaneom/Let-Me-Rest/README.md

 ## **1.0.2:**
 * Added some Stardew Valley Expanded locations.
-* Added new vanilla locations
+* Added new vanilla locations.
 * Added new commands.
 * Added new options to config.json and multiplayer data files.